browserengineering/book/book/styles.md

             self.recurse(child)
 ```

-So we made `InlineLayout` more complex in some ways, less complex in
+So these styling mechanisms we've implemented not only let web page
-others.
-But more importantly: we replaced some browser implementation
+authors style their own web pages---they also replace browser code
-code with a browser style sheet.
-And that's a big improvement: The style
+with a simple style sheet.
+And that's a big improvement: the style
-sheet is easier to edit, since it's independent of the rest of the
+sheet is independent of the rest of the code and easier to edit.
+And
-code.
-And while sometimes converting code to data means maintaining a
+while sometimes converting code to data means maintaining a new
-new format, here we get to reuse a format, CSS, that our browser needs
+format, here we get to reuse a format, CSS, that our browser needs to
-to support anyway.
+support anyway.

 Summary
 =======